Diesel–electric powertrain

-A diesel–electric transmission, or diesel–electric powertrain is a transmission system for vehicles powered by diesel engines in road, rail, and marine transport.
-Diesel–electric transmission is based on petrol–electric transmission, a very similar transmission system used for petrol engines.
+A diesel–electric transmission, or diesel–electric powertrain, is a transmission system powered by diesel engines for vehicles in road, rail, and marine transport.
+Diesel–electric transmission is similar to petrol–electric transmission, which is powered by petrol engines.

-Diesel–electric transmission is used on railways by diesel–electric locomotives and diesel–electric multiple units, as electric motors are able to supply full torque at 0 RPM.
-Diesel–electric systems are also used in marine transport, including submarines, and on some land vehicles.
+Diesel–electric transmission is used on railways by diesel–electric locomotives and diesel–electric multiple units, as electric motors are able to supply full torque from 0 RPM.
+Diesel–electric systems are also used in marine transport, including submarines, and on some other land vehicles.

 Description

 The defining characteristic of diesel–electric transmission is that it avoids the need for a gearbox, by converting the mechanical force of the diesel engine into electrical energy (through an alternator), and using the electrical energy to drive traction motors, which propel the vehicle mechanically.
 The traction motors may be powered directly or via rechargeable batteries, making the vehicle a type of hybrid electric vehicle.
-This method of transmission is sometimes termed electric transmission, as it is identical to petrol-electric transmission, which is used on vehicles powered by petrol engines, and to turbine-electric transmission, which is used for gas turbines.
+This method of transmission is sometimes termed electric transmission, as it is identical to petrol–electric transmission, which is used on vehicles powered by petrol engines, and to turbine–electric powertrain, which is used for gas turbines.

 Advantages and disadvantages

-Diesel Electric transmissions are a type of Continuously variable transmission.
+The absence of a gearbox eliminates the need for gear changes, which prevents uneven acceleration caused by the disengagement of a clutch.
+With auxiliary batteries the motors can run on electric alone, for example when the noise or exhaust from the engine disrupts a clean air zone.

-The absence of a gearbox offers several advantages, as it removes the need for gear changes, thus eliminating the unevenness of acceleration caused by the disengagement of a clutch.
+Disadvantages of a diesel electric transmission are the potential complexity, cost, and decreased efficiency due to energy conversion.
+Diesel engines and electric motors are both known for having high torque at low rpm, this may leave high rpm with little torque.
+Typically a petrol engine is paired with electric motors for this reason.
+Petrol engine produces most torque at high rpm, supplemented by electric motors' low rpm torque.